 All states require that you get at least some notice before your house is sold because of foreclosure.
-See our Summary of State Foreclosure Laws for information on what kind of notice you can expect to receive.
+Depending on your state and your circumstances, the foreclosure will be either judicial or nonjudicial.

-You also get some pre-sale notice for nonjudicial foreclosures.
-Most states require between 20 and 30 days or as much as four months.
-In some states, including California, you get two notices: one giving you a period of time to make up the missed payments (cure the default) and a second one (notice of sale) giving you the date of sale in the event you haven't caught up on the payments.
+You also get some pre-sale notice in a nonjudicial foreclosure.
+In some states, like California, you get two notices: one giving you a period of time to make up the missed payments (a notice of default) and a second one (a notice of sale) giving you the date of sale in the event you haven't caught up on the payments.

 Many people facing foreclosure are like the proverbial deer in the headlights: stunned and unable to react quickly.
 Don't be one of them.
-This notice period gives you precious time to plan a strategy that is most advantageous to you.
+The notice period gives you precious time to plan a strategy that is most advantageous to you.
 And, in most cases, you'll also get some time before a foreclosure begins, giving you time to figure out a plan.